Daji: Biography

 Daji was from a noble family of Yousu (有蘇); her style name is Da (妲), and her clan name is Ji (己).
 Hence, she is also known as Su Da Ji or Da Ji in ancient sources.
 At some time during his early reign, King Zhou of Shang invaded Yousu and took Daji as his prize.

 King Zhou became extremely infatuated with Daji and started to neglect state affairs in order to keep her company.
 He used any means necessary to ingratiate himself with her and please her.
 Daji liked animals, so he built her a zoological garden with several rare species of birds and animals.
 In addition, he ordered musicians to compose and choreograph lewd music to satisfy her musical tastes.
 He also constructed his "pond of alcohol" and "forest of meat" specifically for Daji.
 At one point, King Zhou gathered 3000 guests to his wine lake.
 He allowed the guests to play the cat and mouse game nude in the forest to amuse Daji.
 When one of King Zhou's concubines, the daughter of Lord Jiu, protested, King Zhou had her executed.
-Her father was ground in pieces, and his flesh fed to King Zhou's vassals.
+Her father was ground into pieces, and his flesh fed to King Zhou's vassals.

 Daji also enjoyed torture and executions, and would reportedly laugh at every execution.
 According to stories, she also appeared to be quick to torture.
 At one point, she noticed a farmer walking across ice barefoot, and so she ordered his feet cut off to understand why he was resistant to low temperatures.
 In another story, Daji had a pregnant woman's belly cut open so that she could find out herself what happened inside.
 Bi Gan, King Zhou's uncle, reportedly received an unfortunate end at Daji's hands by having his heart cut out and examined to determine if the ancient saying of "a good man's heart has seven apertures" was true.